xcore/sw_avb/doc/app_tutorial.rst

    :start-after: // Xlog
    :end-before: // Application

-Finally, the application has two application specific control threads.
-The ``gpio`` function is not listed here but reads button presses from the board.
-It then signals to the main control thread (int the ``demo`` function) over an XC channel.
-It can either signal that a button has been pressed to change the steam being listened to, or that a button has been pressed to change which channels within the current stream are being listened to.
+Finally, the application has an application specific control thread.

+First the AVB system must be initialized with a call to :c:func:`avb_init`.
+This call is needed before any other AVB API calls.

+This function takes channels connected to all the different components of the system to be able to control them.

 .. literalinclude:: app_xr_avb_lc_demo/src/xr_avb_demo.xc
    :start-after: // Application threads